Yixuan129/facility_projects_hub/README.md

 ---

-## Example
+## ▶️Example

 We provide a short concrete example of how to run this code in the `main.py` file.
 To run the file, make sure you have navigated to the appropriate repository folder in your terminal.
 Then, run:```python3 ./heuristics_and_mips/main.py```.
 By default, we run the `open greedy` algorithm on Instance 1.
 The algorithm tests out how different values for the parameters $n_c$ and $d$ perform across different budgets.
 The results for the BFLP MIP for this instance are saved in the file ```instance_1_BFLP_MIP.json``` in the `own_results` folder.

 Similarly, to run the `close greedy` algorithm, or the BFLP and BUAP models, just copy-paste the corresponding get_ command as we explained above into the main file and run it.

-# 2. Preferential access and fairness in waste management
+# ♻️2.
+Preferential access and fairness in waste management

 This project is based on the theory and application of quadratic optimization models within the context of undesirable facility location problems.
 All data and code for the associated papers are provided in this repository.